edjubert/yaml-to-resume/README.md

-# Resume Generator
+# Yaml to Resume

-A command-line tool written in Go that generates professional PDF resumes from YAML configurations using customizable LaTeX templates.
+A command-line tool written in Go that generates professional PDF resumes from YAML configurations using customizable Markdown and LaTeX templates.

 ## Features

 - Generate PDF resumes from YAML configuration files
 - Support for multiple languages
-- Customizable LaTeX templates
+- Customizable Markdown and LaTeX templates
 - Profile picture support
 - Automatic PDF generation via GitHub Actions
 - Cache support for TeX Live packages